marcindanielczyk/Cypress/cypressCrashCourse/README.md

 # CypressCrashCourse
 First Cypress crash course

-This is simple React app to learn to test some basics using Cypress.
+This is simple React app to learn to test some basics using Cypress when I have already wrote down some tests

 # Getting Started

+## final
+1. This is project-1 and project-2 in one folder

 ## project-1
 1. Clone the repository: `git clone https://github.com/marcindanielczyk/Cypress.git`